TomWetmore/DeadEnds/Docs/Notes/filenames.md

-# Files and File Names (and Line Numbers)
+# Files, File Names and Line Numbers

-DeadEnds reads files.
-Specifically it reads Gedcom files to build databases and it read DeadEndScript files to be run agains tht databases.
+DeadEnds reads Gedcom files and builds Databases from them, and read DeadEndScript files that are programs that run against the contents of databases.

 ## Gedcom Files